 Frank is a second generation Honduran and Italian American.
-He serves as the Chief Executive Officer of Equity Lab Charter Schools Inc., a non-profit agency that works to scale the Equity Lab educational model.
+He serves as the Founder and Executive Director of Equity Lab Charter Schools Inc., a non-profit agency that works to scale the Equity Lab educational model.

 Frank believes in the education of the heart and the mind.
 For over twenty years Frank has served as an educator and leader in public education.
 In the Chelsea Public Schools, he co-founded two innovative high schools for at-risk students that utilized project-based curricula and assessments that were linked to professional internships (local Boston hospitals, universities, law offices, and community/government agencies).
 As both a teacher and a school leader, he inspired Chelsea students to graduate and move on to higher education.
 Because of his bilingual and bicultural background, Frank understands the issues and challenges that ethnically/racially diverse students and their families confront daily.Frank served on the team of the National Center for Scaling Effective Schools (NCSU) responsible for supporting the incubation and scaling of innovative practices within schools and districts that were deeply connected to their unique contexts.
 The Center was a partnership of Vanderbilt University, North Carolina at Chapel Hill, and Educational Development Center (EDC).
-Frank presently works on the Nellie Mae District Level Systems Change (DLSC) team, responsible for supporting DLSC districts in building a culture of continuous quality improvement and results orientation.
+Frank also worked on the Nellie Mae District Level Systems Change (DLSC) team, responsible for supporting DLSC districts in building a culture of continuous quality improvement and results orientation.
 This project involves shifting the focus of education leaders and teachers to a paradigm and mindset of innovation, learning, research, problem solving, and effective practice adoption to be able to respond to the evolving needs of students.
+Recently, Frank collaborated with Lawrence Public Schools in an initiative sponsored by the Nelle Mae Foundation—Preparing All Learners (PAL).
+The focus of the PAL initiative focused upon supporting Lawrence High School and the district office in cultivating a culture of continuous improvement that led to home-grown educational innovations.

 Jackclyn Davis Ngo is a progressive school leader who believes in the power of community-based learning to transform the lives of students and families.
 As a child of immigrants, Jackclyn understands the cultural, linguistic, and social challenges that diverse families face daily.
 She believes in creating learning environments that are compassionate, democratic, and support student and staff collaboration.
 Jackclyn leads by elevating student and family voices and identities so that learning becomes an inclusive and joyful experience.
 She believes that the purpose of education is to build student agency so that they feel empowered to serve as change agents in their communities.